awesomerank/awesomerank.github.io/lists/emacs-tw/awesome-emacs.md

 ** The Order of Items

-*Please don't rearrange the package ordering without any reason!* The items should be sorted by its popularity ( /roughly, because it's impossible to have a precious standard./ e.g. _most of people would use it_; _recommended for every newbie_...), instead of your personal preference.
+*Please don't rearrange the package ordering without any reason!* The items should be sorted by its popularity ( /roughly, because it's impossible to have a precise standard./ e.g. _most people would use it_; _recommended for every newbie_...), instead of your personal preference.

 For example, =Evil= is obviously not a package that every Emacser needs.
 So please don't move it onto the top of its category.